Experimental symmetric private information retrieval with measurement-device-independent quantum network: Introduction

 To allow for practical implementation of SPIR, we turn to \emph{quantum key distribution} (QKD), an information-theoretically secure method allowing network users to exchange secret keys.
 By exchanging quantum states and classical communication, QKD allows distant parties to securely generate shared keys which can be later utilised for the SPIR protocol.
 Since QKD is a relatively mature technology, with commercially available components, extensively-studied security analysis and well-developed post-processing algorithms~\cite{scarani_security_2009,xu_secure_2020}, it provides a basis on which SPIR can be built for practical implementation.

 The security of SPIR supported with QKD technology has been shown in Ref.~\cite{kon_provably_2021}.
-Therefore, in this paper, we demonstrate the practical implementation of such a system [see Fig.~\ref{SetupFig} (a)] with a fingerprint database.
+Here, we demonstrate, for the first time, a practical implementation of SPIR with a QKD network [see Fig.~\ref{SetupFig} (a)] over a fingerprint database.
 The specific SPIR protocol utilised is the original protocol proposed by Ref.~\cite{Gertner2000}, using secure keys provided by a \emph{measurement-device-independent} (MDI) QKD protocol~\cite{Lo2012, braunstein_side-channel-free_2012}.
 The paper is organised as follows.
 In Sec.~\ref{QKDSPIR}, we briefly introduce the two-database SPIR protocol and the incorporation of QKD to achieve an information-theoretic secure SPIR scheme.
 In Sec.~\ref{Expt}, we introduce the details of the MDI QKD, present the experimental results, and demonstrate our SPIR scheme on a fingerprint database.
 In Sec.~\ref{discussion}, we discuss the necessary assumptions and conditions for the proposed scheme.
 Finally, we conclude in Sec.~\ref{conclusion}.

-\section{Two-database SPIR with QKD}
+\section{two-database SPIR with QKD}